MAUVE Scores for Generative Models: Theory and Practice: Related Work

 \subsection{Statistical Estimation of Information Divergences}

-A closely related problem is the estimation of functionals of discrete distributions; see~\citep{verdu2019survey} for an overview.
+A closely related problem is the estimation of functionals of discrete distributions; see \citep{verdu2019survey} for an overview.
 In particular, the estimation of KL divergences has been studied in both fixed and large alphabet regimes \citep{cai2006universal,zhang2014nonpar,bu2018kl,han2020minimax}.
 An important result from this line of research is that the minimax quadratic risk of the na\"ive plug-in estimator is infinite \citep{bu2018kl}.
 The main challenge arises from the missing mass phenomenon \citep{good1953frequency} which is especially prominent in the large alphabet regime.
 This challenge can be addressed by applying add-constant smoothing \citep{krichevsky1981performance,braess2004bernstein} to the empirical distribution estimator and requiring the two distributions to have a bounded density ratio.
 Our results also utilize add-constant smoothing without the need for the boundedness assumption.
+Other choices of estimators include the Good-Turing~\cite{good1953frequency} and the absolute discounting~\cite{falahatgar2017power} estimators.

-On the practical side, there is a new line of successful work that uses deep neural networks to find data-dependent vector quantization for the purpose of estimating information-theoretic quantities from samples \citep{sablayrolles2018spreading,hamalainen2020deep}.
+On the practical side, there is a new line of successful work that uses deep neural networks to find data-dependent vector quantization to estimate information-theoretic quantities from samples \citep{sablayrolles2018spreading,hamalainen2020deep}.
 Our experimental results also rely on such data-dependent vector quantizers.

 There exists a rich literature on statistical estimation of $f$-divergences using other methods.
 Nonparametric estimation of $f$-divergences via nearest-neighbor and kernel density estimation was studied in \cite{poczos2011nonparametric,moon2014ensemble,kandasamy2015nonparametric,noshad2017direct}, to name a few.
 The variational expression for $f$-divergences was leveraged for optimization-based estimation in \cite{nguyen2010estimating,sreekumar2022neural}.
 Estimation under structural assumptions satisfied in applications such as autoencoders was considered in \cite{rubenstein2019practical}.
+While not directly related to statistical estimation, a general optimization-based methodology to derive sharp inequalities between various $f$-divergences was given in \cite{guntuboyina2014sharp}.
 In contrast, we focus on vector quantization-based estimation while empirically comparing them to approaches based on nonparametric estimators, classifier-based estimation, and parametric approximation.